Motion by Queries: Identity-Motion Trade-offs in Text-to-Video Generation: Consistent Video Generation - Supplementary Detalis

-\edit{When generating multiple video shots with consistent subjects, we face a fundamental trade-off between subject consistency and motion quality.
-Our experiments show that} while Framewise-SDSA improves subject consistency, it often results in side-effects, leading \edit{to excessive synchronization of motion layout across video shots and introduces motion artifacts} (\cref{fig_ablation_Q}(4th row)). \edit{These artifacts arise from the model's attempt to simultaneously satisfy both the text prompt and the undesired synchronization across shots.}
+When generating multiple video shots with consistent subjects, we face a fundamental trade-off between subject consistency and motion quality.
+Our experiments show that while Framewise-SDSA improves subject consistency, it often results in side-effects, leading to excessive synchronization of motion layout across video shots and introduces motion artifacts (\cref{fig_ablation_Q}(4th row)).
+These artifacts arise from the model's attempt to simultaneously satisfy both the text prompt and the undesired synchronization across shots.

-\edit{Prior work in ConsiStory (Sec. ~\ref{sec_preliminary_consistory}) demonstrated success in maintaining} layout diversity for image generation through SDSA dropout and query injection.
-However, \edit{our experiments show that directly extending this approach to video generation produces poor results, with significant visual artifacts and compromised consistency between shots (\cref{fig_ablation_cs})}.
-This likely occurs because ConsiStory's vanilla-network queries are derived from latents \edit{that are} influenced by consistency-preserving \edit{mechanisms in earlier} steps, rather than \edit{following an} independent denoising trajectory.
+Prior work in ConsiStory (Sec. ~\ref{sec:consistory_details}) demonstrated success in maintaining layout diversity for image generation through SDSA dropout and query injection.
+However, our experiments show that directly extending this approach to video generation produces poor results, with significant visual artifacts and compromised consistency between shots (\cref{fig_ablation_cs}).
+This likely occurs because (1) Consistory's query injection is applied for shorter periods compared to the amount required in video models, and (2) since ConsiStory's vanilla-network queries are derived from latents that are influenced by consistency-preserving mechanisms in earlier steps, rather than following an independent denoising trajectory.

-Our analysis (\cref{fig_ablation_Q}) reveals that query features encode both motion patterns and subject identity. \edit{Injecting only vanilla query features ($Q_v$)} preserves dynamic motion but results in inconsistent subjects \edit{across shots (row 3).
+Our analysis (\cref{fig_ablation_Q}) reveals that query features encode both motion patterns and subject identity.
+Injecting only vanilla query features ($Q_v$) preserves dynamic motion but results in inconsistent subjects across shots (row 3).
 Conversely, using only consistency-aware query features ($Q_c$) ensures subject consistency but produces rigid, unnatural, and synchronized movements (row 4).
-This observation motivates our two-phase approach that leverages both feature types.}
+This observation motivates our two-phase approach that leverages both feature types.

-\edit{\textbf{Phase 1: Motion Structure Establishment.} In early denoising steps ($t\in[T, t_{\text{pres}}]$), we focus on} establishing a robust initial motion structure using a process we call Q Preservation. \edit{During this phase, we directly inject vanilla query features ($Q_v$) from pre-generated video shots.
+\textbf{Phase 1: Motion Structure Establishment.} In early denoising steps ($t\in[T, t_{\text{pres}}]$), we focus on establishing a robust initial motion structure using a process we call Q Preservation.
+During this phase, we directly inject vanilla query features ($Q_v$) from pre-generated video shots.
 This allows us to retain the motion patterns present in the vanilla videos.
-Without this initial phase,} later denoising steps may deviate from the original motion patterns, leading to degraded motion quality.
+Without this initial phase, later denoising steps may deviate from the original motion patterns, leading to degraded motion quality.